Converting Audience into Customers the Wootag Way!

 The speakers, including those from Reuters, VICE, Buzzfeed, Click2View, BBC Storyworks and Under Armour Sports argued for the importance of content that is culturally relevant, unique and useful to a specific target and that produces something that is actionable and authentic.

 Wootag had the opportunity to sit in the sessions and here are observations that make for good food for thought.

-The Mumbrella 360 Asia awards is the industry metric for the most innovative and most creative players in the media, marketing and advertising industries, and beyond.
+The Mumbrella 360 Asia awards are the industry metric for the most innovative and most creative players in the media, marketing and advertising industries, and beyond.
 Wootag is deeply honoured to receive recognition as ‘Marketing Technology Company of the Year’.

-Using video touchpoints and real-time insights, brands are propelling towards interactive video for develop closer ties and relevance to their user base.
+Using video touchpoints and real-time insights, brands are propelling towards interactive video for developing closer ties and relevance to their user base.
 Brands that understand the tensions that customers are facing and regard their time and decision-making as paramount will have the highest audience engagement and succeed in market penetration.

 Raj Sunder, Founder and CEO of Wootag says, “Wootag is pleased to be able to help brands create more well-synced and available touchpoints and help scale their audience engagement and data insights.
 Video interactivity will be the force driving their overall brand integration and technology to help them be more personalised and culturally relevant.”